chharvey/counterpoint-proposals/issues/79-nominal-type-aliases.md

 let p2: Person = <Person>[name= "Bob", age= 42]; % ok
 ```

-When a `nominal` type alias is assigned a function type, only named functions that `implements` it (#84) may be assigned to it.
+When a `nominal` type alias is assigned a function type, only named functions that `impl` it (#84) may be assigned to it.
 ```cp
 type nominal Operation = (float, float) => float;
 function applyOperation(op: Operation): float => op.(3.0, 4.0);